-In the second game of the round robin tournament, South Floyd rolled past Dorton 63-37.
-Williams led all scorers with 22 points, scoring ten in the first period.
-Dusty Tackett and Todd Craft each added nine points.
-Dustin Miller finished with eight points while Todd Craft and Ryan Shannon had six each.
-Nathan Tackett scored four.
-South Floyd led 17-7 after the first period and took a 35-12 lead at the Ryan Shannon and Shannon Williams combined for 36 points to lead South Floyd past Virgie in the third game of the tournament.
-Shannon totaled 22 points and Williams tossed in 14.
-Dusty Tackett hit double figures with 10 points.
-Todd Craft finished with four and Tyson Blair and Dustin Mullins scored two each.
-South Floyd's defense pitched a shutout in the first quarter as they raced to a 16-0 first period lead.
-It was 28-6 at the half.
-History of the Reds (Part II) rebuild in late '40s, early '50s by Ed Taylor Sports Editor While growing up in Floyd County I remember the time I began to follow the Cincinnati Reds as an avid fan.
+While growing up in Floyd County Iremember the time I began to follow the Clincinnat Reds as an avid fan.
 It was during my freshman year in high school that the Reds became part of my life.
-I learned to love sports and following the Cincinnati Reds was a big thrill to me in the early '50s.
+I learned to love sports and following the Clincinnati Reds was a big thrill to me in the early '50s.
 World War II and age caught up with the Reds in the '40s and the club began rebuilding in the late '40s and early '50s.
-Ewell Blackwell became the first pitcher to pitch in six consecutive All-Star games.
+Ewell Blackwell became the first pitcher to pitch in six conearly '50s.
+Ewell Blackwell became the first pitcher to pitch in six con-secutive All-Star games.
 Who can forget the muscular arms of Ted Kluzewski, better known as "Big Klu".
-Kluzewski was signed by the Reds off the Indiana University cam- Warren Giles left the Reds organization in 1951 and was later named president of the National League.
-His successor was Gabe Paul, who put together a powerful hitting team in the middle '50s.
+Kluzewski was signed by the Reds off the Indiana University campus.
+Warren Giles left the Reds organization in 1951 and was later named president of the National League.
+His successor was Gabe Paul, who put sticcessor was case rain, who put together a powerful hitting team in the middle '50s.
 The Reds nearly won the pennant in 1956, losing by two games to the Brooklyn Dodgers.
-Remember them?
-But the fans fell in War, age causes Reds to love with this team.
-The Reds hit the Goose Bay where we saw it two days million mark in paid attendance for the first time and in 1956 tied the National League record for the most home runs with 221.
+Re-member them?
+But the fans fell in love with this team.
+The Reds hit the million mark in paid attendance for the first time and in 1956 idd the National League record for the most home runs with 221.
 Birdie Tebbets was named Manager of the Year.

 I remember Tebbets well and remember the day it was announced that he resigned as manager of the Reds before the completion of the 1958 season.
 The Reds had hit a skid and were finding it hard to win games.
 The blame, naturally, was placed on the manager.

-Fred Hutchinson, who became one of the more popular Reds managers, took command of the Reds in 1959 and, in 1961, Cincinnati startled many baseball "experts" by winning the National League pennant.
+The blame, naturally, was placed on the mange describes, who became one of the more popular Reds managers, took command of the Reds in 1959 and, in 1961, Cincinnat startled many baseball "experts" by winning the National League pennant.

 Boy, do I remember that year.
 I was in the Air Force and stationed in Little Rock, Arkansas, and was rejoicing as a Reds fan when they won their first six games of the season.
-Then orders came down for me to pack my bags and head to Goose Bay, Labrador, where television programs came months later than the normal world recevied them.
-I do remember when the Reds won the pennant and faced the New York Yankees in the World Series.
-The game was filmed and flown to after it was played.
+Then orders came down for me to pack my bags and head to Goose Bay, Labrador, where television programs came months later than the normal world received them.